mschlege1838/html-table-wrapper/examples/temperatures/README.md

 	'use strict';

 	this.columnIndex = columnIndex;						// Column Index this control handles
-	this.parent = parent;								// Parent SimpleDataTableListener
+	this.parent = parent;								// Parent HTMLTableWrapperListener
 	this.temperatureConverter = temperatureConverter;	// TemperatureConverter, defined previously
 	this.contextControl = new ContextControl();			// Backing ContextControl
 }